Velocity-gauge real-time time-dependent density functional tight-binding for large-scale condensed matter systems: Results and Discussion

 We first calculated the electronic ground state with SCC-DFTB using the DFTB+ package\cite{elstner1998self,hourahine2020dftb+}.
 The subsequent electron dynamics were then calculated with the VG-rtTDDFTB framework developed in this work.
 We performed electron dynamics simulations on representative chemical/material systems ranging from 0D (cluster) to 3D (bulk) geometries.
 Fig.~\ref{fig:1}(a) shows the optimized structure of a (H$_2$O)$_{21}$ cluster using the TIP5P potential\cite{mahoney2000five,james2005global,acuk}.
 The C$_{60}$ and crystal silicon (c-Si) structures shown in Figs.~\ref{fig:1} (b) and (c), respectively, were optimized with the SCC-DFTB method.
 The amorphous silicon (a-Si) structure containing 512 atoms in Fig.~\ref{fig:1}(d) was obtained from the last molecular dynamics step of GAP-MD simulation with a slow quench rate ($10^{11}$ K/s) from 1800 to 500 K\cite{deringer2018realistic}, which has been shown to generate reliable structures for a-Si compared to experiments\cite{deringer2018realistic}.
 For the partially periodic systems in Figs.~\ref{fig:1}(e) and (f), we built the 2D-graphane and 1D-graphane structures from the $10\times15\times1$ and $50\times4\times1$ supercells, respectively, of the boat conformer of graphane\cite{sofo2007graphane}.
 We used a $30$ \AA~vacuum space along the nonperiodic directions for all the clusters and partially periodic systems in this work.

 For our DFTB/VG-rtTDDFTB calculations, we used the $mio$\cite{elstner1998self} and $pbc$\cite{sieck2003shape} Slater-Koster (SK) parameter sets for clustered and bulk/1D/2D systems, respectively.
 We found that the $siband$\cite{markov2015atomic,markov2015permittivity} SK set for c-Si and a-Si gave more accurate electronic structures and absorption spectra.
 We used maximum angular momenta of $s$, $p$, and $d$ for H, C/O, and Si elements, respectively.
 To benchmark our VG-rtTDDFT calculations, ground-state DFT and VG-rtTDDFT calculations were carried out with the real-space based OCTOPUS package\cite{andrade2015real,tancogne2020octopus} using the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional\cite{perdew1996generalized} with a 0.15 \AA~grid spacing for c-Si.
 For our absorption spectra calculations, we applied a $\delta$-pulse electric field of $E_x(t)=E_0\delta(t)$ and $E_0=0.005$ eV/\AA~applied along the $x$-axis at $t=0$ for all systems.
+The average current is subtracted from the total current induced by the kick field to reduce noise of the optical spectra.
 The 16$\times$ 16 $\times$ 16 $k$-point meshes were generated using the Monkhorst-Pack method\cite{monkhorst1976special} for c-Si, and a single $\Gamma$-point was used for the calculations of the other large-scale or cluster systems.
 We used a $0.002$ fs time step and the leapfrog integral method for all of our VG-rtTDDFTB electron dynamics simulations.
 Furthermore, we calculated the density of states (DOS) using a Gaussian function with a width of 0.05 eV for all cases.
 The Fermi level ($E_f$) for our DOS and band structure plots were shifted to a 0 eV reference energy.
 We defined our charge density using a Gaussian broadening of the atomic charges $\rho(\br;t)=\sum_I\frac{Q_I(t)}{\sqrt{(2\pi)^3}\eta^3}e^{-\frac{(\br-\bR_I)^2}{2\eta^2}}$, where $Q_I(t)=-\Delta q_I(t)$ denotes the $I$th atomic charge, and $\eta$ was set to $0.55$~\AA.